odoo/odoo/addons/project/doc/stage_status.rst

 ``project.task.report`` model also uses the ``date_last_stage_update`` field.
 This allows to group and analyse the time spend in the various stages.

-Open / Assignation date
+Open / Assignment date
 +++++++++++++++++++++++

 The ``date_open`` field meaning has been updated.
 It is now set when the ``user_id`` (responsible) is set.
-It is therefore the assignation date.
+It is therefore the assignment date.

 Subtypes
 ++++++++